Jonathan-Browning/Rician-Fading-Python/README.md

 This project was developed on a windows OS, using Spyder IDE with Python 3.8.
 All the dependencies where installed by anaconda.

+The input K accepts values in the range 0 to 50.
+The input \hat_r^{2} accepts values in the range 0.5 to 2.5.
+The input \phi accepts values in the range -pi to pi.

 Runing main.py to start the GUI displays:

 ![ScreenShot](https://raw.github.com/Jonathan-Browning/Rician-Fading-Python/main/docs/Initial_window.png)